 Free Admission

-9. St. Petersburg Shakespeare Festival Opening Nigh
+9. St. Petersburg Shakespeare Festival Opening Night

 This is one of William Shakespeare’s most popular comedies: As You Like It as you’ve never seen it before, with original music by Los Angeles music industry veteran Mark Matthews.
 This is St. Petersburg Shakespeare Festival’s inaugural season.